All Episodes

 Good.

-They were in the middle of build back better.
+They were in the middle of Build Back Better.

-But uh, you called it out then, and I think we need to remind people of how we got here.
+But you called it out then, and I think we need to remind people of how we got here.

-And you know, we do have time.
+And we do have time.

 There's no real urgency.